-The following resource provides an overview on approaches to create an accessible infographic and accessibility best practices to keep in mind when designing an infographic.
+The following resource provides an overview of approaches to creating an accessible infographic and accessibility best practices to keep in mind when designing an infographic.

 - A transcript can be hidden behind an image.
 Advanced designers with web development skills can hide the text description of an image using a variety of HTML and CSS methods.
 However, precaution must be taken when using this approach to avoid inadvertently causing a new accessibility concern.

 - A transcript can be displayed below an image infographic.
 Displaying the description under the infographic gives all users access to the information.
-An example of this method is available in WebAim’s infographic accessibility tutorials and Access IQ’s alternative text for an infographic.
+An example of this method is available in WebAim’s infographic accessibility tutorials.

 - A transcript can be linked.
 Advanced designers with web development skills can create a new page with the transcript and provide a link to the transcript directly above or below the image infographic.
 This method also gives all users the opportunity to access the transcript information.

 Advanced developers and designers can create infographics using HTML and CSS.
 HTML/CSS infographics embed the infographic content directly on a webpage.
 If the HTML and CSS are developed using custom codes to include accessibility, then the infographic becomes accessible to screen readers.
-In addition, an HTML infographic increases Search Engine Optimization (SEO) whereas an infographic that is an image does not.
-An example of this method can be found at: http://throup.org.uk/infographic/.
+In addition, an HTML infographic increases Search Engine Optimization (SEO) whereas an infographic that is an image does not, view example of HTML infographic.